Herb Formulas and Dietary Therapy for Human Papillomavirus (HPV)Yuxiang Wang June 1, 2016

 Wang, Yuxiang (2013).
 Integrated Gynecology Course Notes.
 CGICM.
 Toronto, Canada.

 Yuxiang Wang graduated from the Tianjin University of Traditional Chinese Medicine with a Bachelor’s degree in TCM in 1983.
 In 1986, she took her Masters Degree in Gynecology of TCM.
 She has been practising and teaching Chinese medicine for several decades.
 In recent years, she has maintained a private practice in Toronto and teaches TCM for several Chinese medicine programs.
-Her clinic, the Canadian Gynecology Institute of Chinese Medicine, is dedicated to providing continuing education and treatment for women’s health issues.
-Check http://www.CGICM.ca for upcoming workshops.
-For more information and appointments call (416) 644-1937 (clinic at 1061 Eglinton Ave West), or (416) 354-2045 (clinic at 2951 Lakeshore Blvd West, Etobicoke).
+Her clinic, Radiance Chinese Medicine and Wellness Centre (formerly the Canadian Gynecology Institute of Chinese Medicine), is dedicated to providing continuing education and treatment for women’s health issues.
+Check www.CGICM.ca for upcoming workshops.
+For more information and appointments call (416) 644-1937 (clinic at 1061 Eglinton Ave.
+W.), or (416) 354-2045 (clinic at 2951 Lakeshore Blvd.
+W., Etobicoke).
 Her book Handbook of Pediatric Chinese Dietary Therapy is published by PublishAmerica.